Skip to Content

 Cherokee Purple

 I’d grow Cherokee Purples just for their color!
-How gorgeous are those big, red to purplish-green tomatoes?
+How gorgeous are those big, pinkish-purple tomatoes?
 Another heirloom slicer variety, this one is known for its sweet, acidic and even lightly smoky flavor.
 It needs around 90 days to mature and is an indeterminate that can grow large, vigorous vines and lots of big tomato fruits.

 You can buy Cherokee Purple tomato seeds online.

-Well, it just tastes like a tomato is supposed to!
-As mentioned in my guide to the best tasting heirloom tomato varieties, it’s characterized by a good balance of sweetness and noticeable acidity.
+But, of course, it got that recognition because of it’s flavor.
+As mentioned in my guide to the best tasting heirloom tomato varieties, it is a good balance of sweetness and acidity.

 You can recognize the plants from their unusual leaf shape, which is reminiscent of that of a potato vine.